osrf/gazebo_tutorials/model_structure/tutorial.md

 ### Model SDF

 Each model requires a `model.sdf` file that contains the Simulator Description Format of the model.
 You can find more information on the [SDF website](http://sdformat.org).

+### Model RSDF

+Standard SDF file which can contain embbeded ruby code.
+This option is used to programatically generate SDF files using [embbeded ruby code](http://www.stuartellis.eu/articles/erb/) templates.
+Examples of rsdf files are available in the gazebo_model repository.